Azure-Samples/azure-intelligent-edge-patterns/Research/mlflow-on-azure-stack/porter/kubeflow/Readme.md

 For more information see [Installing Kubeflow on Azure](https://www.kubeflow.org/docs/azure/deploy/install-kubeflow/)

 ### Step 7: Creating a Notebook Server
+Note: you should have MLFlow installed for this step, which can be found here [Installing MLFlow](/Research/mlflow-on-azure-stack/porter/mlflow/Readme.md)

 From the Kubeflow dashboard select "Notebook Servers".
 Pick the namespace you want to create the server under and select "+ New Server".